bourtemb/gitlab-migration-tools/Communication/repo-migration-issue.md

 [ ] - @

 Please tick the box corresponding to your account above when you've already done the login to Gitlab.com using your Github account.
-If you are not allowed to tick the box, please simply comment this issue once you've login to gitlab.com using your Github account.
+If you are not allowed to tick this box, please simply comment this issue once you've login to gitlab.com using your Github account.

+Please note that login on gitlab.com using your Github account is safe and doesn't give your Github password to Gitlab.

 Thanks for your cooperation.